-Spruce Grove Ringette Association has chosen to host AA level teams within its association.
+The Spruce Grove Ringette Association has historically chosen to host AA level teams within its association for U14, U16, and U19 but it is no way a guarantee.
 These teams are an integral part of the association and adhere to SGRA’s values, goals, policies and procedures.
 Any exceptions will be listed here.

-Why should my child consider trying out for a AA ringette team?
+Why should my child consider trying out for AA ringette?

 At this time, participation in SGRA’s AA level is voluntary.
 Your child will have the opportunity to: